-The announcement of the upcoming 8th Pay Commission has created considerable excitement among central government employees and pensioners across INDIA.
+The announcement of the upcoming 8th Pay Commission has created considerable excitement among central government employees and pensioners across India.
 Approximately 5 million employees and 6.5 million pensioners anticipate significant salary and pension increases.
 However, recent developments have raised doubts regarding whether pensioners retiring before January 1, 2026, will benefit from the new pay structure.

 Finance Minister Clarifies Position on Pensioners’ Benefits